vobruno/Telegram-Advertiser-Shill-Bot/README.md

 How does it work?
 1. Configure all the groups you want to message
 2. Write the promotion message to send
+3. Set extra parameters to optimize the campagin
-3. Start the bot and enjoy the results
+4. Start the bot and enjoy the results

 In order to see it in action please message me in Telegram: @vobruno